Location: 231 Galloway Business Building, Phone: (409) 880-7558

 Undergraduate Entrance Requirements

-The entrance requirements from high school for the construction management degree program are: English: 4 units; Mathematics: Algebra - 2 units, Geometry - 1 unit, Pre-calculus or Equivalent - 1 unit; Natural Sciences: Chemistry - 1 unit, Physics - 1 unit.
+The entrance requirements from high school for the construction management degree program are: English: 4 units; Mathematics: Algebra - 2 units, Geometry - 1 unit, Pre-calculus or Trigonometry - 1 unit; Natural Sciences: Chemistry - 1 unit, Physics - 1 unit.

 Students who meet the general entrance requirements of the university, but lack in specific requirements for the construction management curricula may enroll in the program; however, all deficiencies must be removed before the end of the second academic year.
 Students having entrance deficiencies or weaknesses are urged to use the summer terms preceding the freshman year in college to remove them.